-T.J.
-Dillashaw Cements Greatness in Dispatching the UFC's Hand-Picked Contender
+TJ Dillashaw Cements Greatness in Dispatching the UFC's Hand-Picked Contender

 "We were planning on him throwing a right hand," Dillashaw said, per Marc Raimondi of MMA Fighting.
 "Every time he throws a right hand, he drops his left.
 He's looking to throw a left hook.
 He's fast.
 He throws a big right, left hand.
 But he drops it to his pocket.
 So [we] were planning on timing it."

 Oh, did Dillashaw time it.
 Repeatedly.
 And once Dillashaw has you hurt, he is relentless.
-He possesses a troubling combination of near-perfect athleticism and mental toughness combined with an obsessiveness bordering on compulsive.
+He possesses a troubling combination of near-perfect athleticism and mental toughness combined with an obsessiveness bordering on compulsion.

 He might also be the most competitive person on the planet, as I showed in a 2014 profile on Dillashaw:

 "For example: The Dillashaw family had two cars, and they would often split up.
-T.J. sometimes rode with his dad, and his brothers piled into their mom's car.
+TJ sometimes rode with his dad, and his brothers piled into their mom's car.
 A simple drive from point A to point B morphed from a leisurely drive into a chance to score a victory over the rest of the family.

-"T.J. and his dad had to win.
+"TJ and his dad had to win.
 They had to be the first to arrive at their destination."

 Garbrandt has all the potential in the world, but he is in need of fine-tuning.
 He is surrounded by great athletes and even better humans at the Team Alpha Male enclave created by Urijah Faber in Sacramento, California.
 He's got all the stuff it takes to be a huge star.